 Breaking old habits, especially those related to over-responsibility, takes time.
 Be patient with yourself as you navigate this journey toward a healthier mindset.
 Also, remind yourself that you are not alone in this struggle.
 In fact, many people with people-pleasing tendencies face similar challenges.

-Practicing self-compassion and self-care on a daily basis involves being kind to yourself, prioritizing your own needs, and taking steps to meet them.
+Practicing self-compassion on a daily basis involves being kind to yourself.
 It also involves recognizing your own power and agency and taking responsibility for your own choices.

 Then, over time, as you implement these steps, you will find that your over-responsibility stops affecting your happiness and mental health.
 You’ll also spend less time worrying about the reactions of other people and more time focusing on your well-being.